 The data confirms the commitment made to support less middle managers.
-The number of women executives people in the delicate phase of new-parenthood, has risen slightly. encouraging them to use their right to this leave.
+The number of women executives people in the delicate phase of new-parenthood, has risen slightly. encouraging them to take the due time off.

 by gender into the four professional categories as last year's.
 Specifically, there are more white-collar women and